In a Nutshell:

 The SuperHandy Passport Mobility Scooter Isn’t Big on Comfort, but It is Surprisingly Adjustable

-We regard this as being a surprisingly strong component of our SuperHandy scooter review.
+We regard this as a surprisingly strong component of our SuperHandy scooter review.
 There’s really not much to say on the comfort front.

 The swivel seat makes transferring into and out of the chair easy, but that’s about the best point that can be made about it.
 The seat is only modestly padded and covered with vinyl upholstery.